kusari-network/kusari-docs/docs/deep-dives/staking.md

 In this paragraph we assume that misconduct is conducted unintentionally and want to provide some reasons for a slash under unintentional misconduct.

-- Using a binary from a thirs-party location that might be altered
+- Using a binary from a third-party location that might be altered
 - Compromised server in which an unwanted third party alters code in an undesired manner

 ### **How to mitigate the risk of being slashed on unintentional misconduct?**